posva/vim-vue/readme.md

 ### _Vim gets slows down when using this plugin_ How can I fix that?

 Add `let g:vue_disable_pre_processors=1` in your .vimrc to disable checking for prepocessors.
-When checking for prepocessor languages, multiple syntax highlighting checks are done, which can slow down vim.
+When checking for preprocessor languages, multiple syntax highlighting checks are done, which can slow down vim.
 This variable prevents vim-vue from supporting **every** prepocessor language highlighting.